 You have direct control over your mental wellbeing, even if you do not realize it, in terms of the thoughts and pictures that you create in your mind.
 Our subconscious picks up on the words we say and the thoughts we imagine, so it is very influential.

 Marisa Peer explains the rules of the mind: “When I was training to be a therapist, I was challenged when I was told, "The mind is really complicated and very complex.
 It takes a lifetime to understand and to master."
 I immediately thought, Well, how is that going to work then?
 No one has got a lifetime to master their mind.
 What’s the point of being 80 years old before you can finally work out your mind?

 I have spent over thirty years studying the mind, applying leading principles with thousands of clients, and now I share what I have learnt so that everyone can benefit from it.
 Understanding how your mind works and applying these mind hacks will enable you to achieve lasting transformational change in your life.
 That is why I created Rapid Transformational Therapy™ (RTT™) as a complete solution-based treatment, to bring together the most beneficial principles from neuroscience, NLP, CBT, Hypnotherapy and Psychotherapy.

 I am honored that my simple steps to produce dramatic and life-changing results have helped so many people and have been recognized with numerous international awards and accolades.
-I am excited to be part of reinventing the world of therapy, to help as many people as possible achieve freedom from any issue with instant and permanent results.”
+I am excited to be part of revolutionizing the world of therapy, to help as many people as possible achieve their own personal breakthroughs.”